-Menstruation the forgotten development issue, UN body saysMarch 6th, 2013 in Health /
+Menstruation the forgotten development issue, UN body saysMarch 6, 2013 in Medicine & Health / Health

 Aid agencies and governments must tackle the taboos surrounding menstruation as sidelining the issue undermines the quality of life of women and girls, chiefly in poor nations, a UN body said Wednesday.